The Rise of Skywalker: Star Wars fan service, recycled plots, and nostalgia are strong with this one

 From there, we get Ewok cameos, celebrating the final (for now, of course) rebel victory over the evil empire, which has been totally vanquished (for now).

 If I’m rating the new batch of Star Wars movies, Rogue One still sits at the top, followed closely by The Last Jedi.
-Rise of Skywalker sits a distant third, followed even more distantly by The Force Awakens.
+Rise of Skywalker is a distant third, followed even more distantly by The Force Awakens.
 Best if we never speak of the Han Solo movie again.

 The Lucasfilm Disney empire hasn’t announced specifically what the next three Star Wars movies are about, though it seems they will be directed by Johnson — if he isn’t too badly damaged by the bus that ran him over.